 When it comes to website building, WordPress has a very different approach than Wix.
 You cannot just directly start with Website building.
 There are a few things you need to take care of first.

-Buy Domain and Hosting: To get started with WordPress you need to have a domain and hosting.
-Although WordPress is free, you will still need to buy hosting and domain name to make it work.
-To get the most out of WordPress, you can choose a Managed WordPress host like Nestify which will take care of speed, security, performance, updates, and backup of your WordPress website.
+- Buy Domain and Hosting: To get started with WordPress, you need to have a domain and hosting.
+Although WordPress is free, you will still need to buy hosting and domain names to make it work.
+To get the most out of WordPress, you can choose a Managed WordPress host like Nestify, which will take care of speed, security, performance, updates, and backup of your WordPress website.